Kayaltar/Kayaltar/README.md

  -💞️ I’m looking to collaborate on ... massive projects
 - 📫 How to reach me ...georgesenbajo@gmail.com
 - 😄 Pronouns: ...
-I am a Greek weirdo- ⚡ Fun fact: ...
+- ⚡ Fun fact: ...
+I am a creator

 <!---
 Kayaltar/Kayaltar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.